mayank8893/SQL_Projects/Easy_SQL_project_on_CIA_factbook/README.md

 * Population Growth rate
 * Area

-SQL queries were then written to answer the following questionss from the data:
+SQL queries were then written to answer the following questions from the data:
 1) Which country has the maximum, minimum population?
 Which country has the maximum/minimum population growth rate?
 2) Which 10 countries have the least population?
 3) Which 10 countries have the highest population?